Numerical Analysis of a Corrected Smagorinsky Model: Introduction

 \subsection{Previous work}

 For simulating turbulent flow, there are different approaches, see \cite{turbulence,turbulence1,turbulence2,turbulence3,turbulence4,pakzad2017damping}.
 A summary of some recent work in eddy viscosity models of turbulence is presented in \cite{layton2020EV}.
 One of the recent approaches is by adding a term of Kelvin-Voigt form to the equations for the mean-field \cite{amrouche2020turbulent}.
-Recently, Rong, Layton and Zhao \cite{rong2019extension} and Berselli, Lewandowski and Nguyen \cite{rotation} all studied the extension of the Baldwin \& Lomax model \cite{baldwin1978thin} to non-equilibrium ($\frac{d}{dt}\overline{\|\bu'\|^2}\neq 0$, for a precise definition see \cref{equilibirum}) problems.
+Smagorinsky model is a classical model.
+It's positive and negative features are well understood.
+There has been lot of work correcting negative features, for example Tommy K. Kim \cite{kim2001modified} did a different modification than ours which corrects near wall behavior.
+The new term in our model has similarity to the Voigt term used in Voigt/Kelvin-Voigt/Kelvin Model \cite{stieger2002rheology} for viscoelastic fluids.
+There has been lot of recent works on Voigt Model, see for example \cite{larios2018computational,larios2014higher,kuberry2012numerical,baranovskii2020strong}.
+Recently, Rong, Layton and Zhao \cite{rong2019extension} and Berselli, Lewandowski and Nguyen \cite{rotation} all studied the extension of the Baldwin \& Lomax model \cite{baldwin1978thin} to non-equilibrium ($\frac{d}{dt}\overline{\| u'\|^2}\neq 0$, for a precise definition see \cref{equilibirum}) problems.
 A variant of the Smagorinsky model and detailed analysis is presented in the paper \cite{ChorfiAbdelwahedBerselli+2020+1402+1419}.
 Jiang and Layton \cite{jiang2016ev} derived a corrected eddy viscosity model for flow not at statistical equilibrium state.